DevrexLabs/devrexlabs.github.io/index.md

 ---
 # In-memory database toolkit for NET/Mono
 We're building OrigoDB, an open source in-memory database toolkit for NET/Mono.
-This is the main project site for developers.
+This site is for developers.
+For the commercial OrigoDB Server with enterprise features see [http://origodb.com](http://origodb.com)

 ## Appetizer
 {%highlight csharp%}